 - 1-3 stewed or soaked prunes, or 1 cup prune juice can have a laxative effect.

-- I heaped teaspoon flax meal, psyllium husks or slippery elm powder, in a glass of apple or pear juice, drink immediately and follow with an additional glass of water.
+- One heaped teaspoon flax meal, psyllium husks or slippery elm powder in a glass of apple or pear juice, drink immediately and follow with an additional glass of water.

 - Massage the abdomen in a clockwise direction with good quality cold pressed extra virgin olive oil, or warm organic coconut oil.

 - Practice deep diaphragmatic breathing rather than straining.

 - Sitting on the toilet at a similar time very day can help to train the bowel to become regular.